Ogre (board game): Steve Jackson Games

 In 2020, SJG released an updated pocket box version of OGRE with a 16-page manual and 112 counters, along with updated pocket box versions of G.E.V., Battlesuit, and Shockwave.

-In 2021, as part of a Kickstarter campaign, SJG released 1976 OGRE Playtest Booklet, a reproduction of the original typewritten playtest set for the first version of OGRE.
+In 2021, as part of a Kickstarter campaign, SJG released the 1976 OGRE Playtest Booklet, a reproduction of the original typewritten rules and hand-drawn counters and map that were used during playtesting the first version of OGRE.